nixworks/public/news/2013/04/25/index.md

 ##### United States Secretary of Defence
 ### [The United States Secretary of Defence Chuck Hagel claims that US intelligence has concluded "with some degree of varying confidence" that the Government of Syria has used sarin gas during the past two years in the civil war.
 The Israeli and British governments made similar statements. ](/news/2013/04/25/the-united-states-secretary-of-defence-chuck-hagel-claims-that-us-intelligence-has-concluded-with-some-degree-of-varying-confidence-that-t.md)
-_Context: United Kingdom, Government of Syria, Israel, United States Secretary of Defence, sarin gas, Chuck Hagel, Syrian civil war_
+_Context: sarin gas, United Kingdom, Israel, Syrian civil war, Chuck Hagel, Government of Syria, United States Secretary of Defence_

 ##### United Kingdom
 ### [The United Kingdom reopens its embassy in Somalia 22 years after it closed as a result of the chaos after the fall of Mohamed Siad Barre's government and subsequent Somali Civil War. ](/news/2013/04/25/the-united-kingdom-reopens-its-embassy-in-somalia-22-years-after-it-closed-as-a-result-of-the-chaos-after-the-fall-of-mohamed-siad-barre-s-g.md)
-_Context: Mohamed Siad Barre, United Kingdom, Somalia, Somali Civil War_
+_Context: Somalia, Mohamed Siad Barre, United Kingdom, Somali Civil War_

 ##### Mexican
 ### [Mexican photojournalist Daniel Alejandro Martinez Bazaldua is found dead in Saltillo, Coahuila, an area where Los Zetas drug cartel operates.
 With his death, Mexico consolidates itself as one of the most dangerous countries for journalists, where more than 80 have been killed since 2000. ](/news/2013/04/25/mexican-photojournalist-daniel-alejandro-martanez-bazaldaoa-is-found-dead-in-saltillo-coahuila-an-area-where-los-zetas-drug-cartel-operat.md)
-_Context: Mexican, Saltillo, Coahuila, Mexican, more than 80 have been killed, Zetas_
+_Context: Mexico, Saltillo, Coahuila, Zetas, Mexican, more than 80 have been killed_

 ##### Sunil Tripathi
 ### [After being missing for over a week, the body of Sunil Tripathi is found in the Providence River. ](/news/2013/04/25/after-being-missing-for-over-a-week-the-body-of-sunil-tripathi-is-found-in-the-providence-river.md)